SRTLab/srt-cookbook/docs/how-to-articles/how-to-simulate-networks-with-netem.md

 ### Add Delay

 **NOTE**: netem only adds delay to packets leaving the interface.
-If you want to simulate bi-directional delay two instances of tc netem - one on each end - are required.
+If you want to simulate bi-directional delay, two instances of tc netem - one on each end - are required.

 The following command adds 250 ms of delay to packets leaving interface `enp7s0`: